janny801/onenote-navigation-ahk-fix/README.md

 1. Right-click the `.ahk` file → Compile Script (creates `.exe`)
 2. Move the `.exe` into `shell:startup`

 I'm new to AutoHotkey and made this script quickly because I was used to the macOS OneNote app, which allows horizontal scrolling and panning by default.
+For some reason these features are missing on the Windows 11 OneNote Desktop App.